7 Content Rules

 Learn more about your audience’s pain-points.
 What struggles, questions, fustrations do they have?

 Blog, publish ebooks, include how-to articles.
 Some of the best websites out there help customers to own their own success.
-REI includes resource-articles on outdoor-sports.
-Disney includes help for planning your itinerary.
+REI includes value-added content in the form of resource-articles on outdoor sports.
+Disney includes value-added content that helps you plan your travel itinerary.
 There are beauty sites that let you try on a different haircut, and car-sites that let you compare their cars against competitors.